adriaanm/jira-markupdown/SUGGEST-11.md

 One workaround I see right now is to manually touch the cheap lazy-vals to be used concurrently up front to be sure their calculation won't run into a lock.
 The other one is to use a special
 LazyVal class like I used to do in Java and lock on it for the long-running calculations.
 Both workarounds aren't nearly as usable as the built-in keyword.

 This may seem like a special case but IMO this will become more of a trap in the future if more software has to run concurrently.
 Therefore, lazy vals should be improved to have a lock per lazy val in the default case.
 A final solution to this problem would have to balance memory use (the per-lazy-val lock has to be saved somewhere) while still maintaining ease of use.
-David MacIver [once|http://scala-programming-language.1934581.n4.nabble.com/Question-on-lazy-val-td1940749.html] conceived of a way to do so.
+David MacIver [once](http://scala-programming-language.1934581.n4.nabble.com/Question-on-lazy-val-td1940749.html) conceived of a way to do so.
 Not only lazy val members of the object are concerned but other lazy vals in methods of the object as well when their initialization is lifted to the object.
-Additionally, initialization of all inner {{object}} also lock on the same object.
+Additionally, initialization of all inner `object` also lock on the same object.
 IMO, a possible solution should have these features:
  * Lock-free access
  * After initialization no heavier (memory/cpu) footprint than with the current solution